lazysasha/barista-service/assignment.md

 #### Add Bean Validation

-Send an order with a beverage that doesn't exist, for example an "Irish Coffee".
+Send an order without a beverage.
 You should now see an exception in the application because the beverage could not be found.
 To prevent this we can add BeanValidation to the `orders` endpoint.

 - Add a `@Valid`-annotation to the Order parameter of the endpoint